On the Spectrum of Nonstandard Dedekind Rings: Riemann-Zariski Space and Valuation Spectrum

 \begin{proof} Obviously, $v$ is a homomorphism with $v(1)=0$.
 An Archimedean absolute value does not satisfy the strict triangle inequality, but

 holds and hence (compare \cite{robinson-roquette}).
 Since $-\log(2) \in U$, we conclude that $v$ is a valuation. \end{proof}

 \begin{remark} By abuse of notation, we call such valuations {\em pseudo-Archimedean}.
-For all nontrivial convex subgroups $U$ of $\nsr$, there exist infinite numbers $N \in \nsz$ such that $v(N) \equiv -\log|N| < 0 \mod U$.
+For all nontrivial proper convex subgroups $U$ of $\nsr$, there exist infinite numbers $N \in \nsz$ such that $v(N) \equiv -\log|N| < 0 \mod U$.
 Thus $\nsz$ is not a subset of the valuation ring and such valuations are not centered in $B$.
+Furthermore, all integers $x \in \zz$ with $x \neq 0$ satisfy $v(x) \equiv 0 \mod U$.
 Note that pseudo-Archimedean valuations are external (because $U$ is external), although the underlying nonstandard absolute value (with values in $\nsr$) is internal.
-Such valuations (where $U=\fin(\nsr)$) are used in arithmetic applications of nonstandard analysis \cite{robinson-roquette}. $\lozenge$ \end{remark}
+Such valuations (with $U=\fin(\nsr)$) are used in arithmetic applications of nonstandard analysis \cite{robinson-roquette}. $\lozenge$ \end{remark}

 The following Example shows that there exist valuations of $L$ which are neither centered in $B$ nor pseudo-Archimedean.